Jersey City Man With Mental Health History Shot By Police

 Officers responded to an EMS call for assistance at a home on Randolph Avenue, near Garfield Avenue, in the Bergen-Lafayette section of the city shortly before 2:30 p.m.
 Sunday, Aug.
-27, according to a release issued by New Jersey Attorney General Matthew Platkin's office said.
+27, according to a release issued by New Jersey Attorney General Matthew Platkin's office.

 An officer ended up firing his weapon, wounding a man identified by his family in various news reports as Andrew Jerome Washington, 52.

-Washington -- whose family says had been shot by police in another incident 12 years ago -- was rushed to Jersey City Medical Center, where he was pronounced dead at 4:47 p.m., the release issued late Sunday says.
+Washington had been shot by police in another incident 12 years ago, loved ones said.

+He was rushed this time to Jersey City Medical Center, where he was pronounced dead at 4:47 p.m., the release issued late Sunday says.

-Family members told multiple TV news outlets that they weren't expecting tactical officers this time because Washington was having a mental health crisis.
+Family members told multiple TV news outlets that they weren't expecting tactical officers because Washington was having a mental health crisis.

 SEE: Family questioning police response after deadly shooting in Jersey City (ABC7 Eyewitness News)